 are executed in the order they are defined.

-block (and I am considering dropping the using
+There can only be a single using block (and I am considering dropping the using block

 as it doesn't feel functionally sound).